coffee-tools/coffee/docs/docs-book/src/contributing-to-coffee.md

 ## Introduction

 Welcome to the HACKING guide and let's peek into how a day in the life of a **Coffee** plugin manager maintainer looks like.

 After reading this, you should be prepared to contribute to the repository and be a potential maintainer in the future if you desire!

-Before beginning, please review the most frequent mistakes people make when creating patches at https://www.kernel.org/doc/html/next/process/applying-patches.html#common-errors-when-patching.

 ## Code style